arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_edge_definition_add_http_examples.md

 store a definition "e" from "v1" to "v2" in the one graph, and "e" from "v2" to "v1" in the other graph.

-Additionally, optional options can be set (Enterprise-Only).
+Additionally, collection creation options can be set.

 @RESTURLPARAMETERS